 Jewish Quarter and Museum of Jewish History

-The Call Jueu (Jewish Quarter) is one of the best preserved in Europe.
-The name Call derives from the Hebrew word kahal, a word used to describe Jewish neighbourhoods.
-In 888 25 Jewish families are reported to be living in the Call of Girona and by the Middle ages there was a community of 800 people.
-The Call had one of the most important centres of Kabbalah studies, the first in Spain and many distinguished Jewish philosophers and Rabbis in Spain and Catalonia had their roots in Girona.
+The Call Jueu (Jewish Quarter) is one of the best-preserved in Europe.
+The name Call derives from the Hebrew word kahal, a word used to describe Jewish neighborhoods.
+In 888 25 Jewish families are reported to be living in the Call of Girona and by the Middle ages, there was a community of 800 people.
+The Call had one of the most important centers of Kabbalah studies, the first in Spain and many distinguished Jewish philosophers and Rabbis in Spain and Catalonia had their roots in Girona.
 After the expulsion of the Jews in 1492, Christian families moved in and made modifications to the buildings, but in the 20th Century steps were taken to preserve this area and now there is also a Museum of Jewish History for visitors to learn more about what life what like for Jewish families living in Girona in the Middle Ages.

 Don’t be fooled by the name, these Arab baths were actually built after the Moors were driven out of Girona in the 12th century and are actually inspired by Roman public baths.
 The baths contain changing rooms and rooms of various heat all power by an enormous oven.
 The impressive architecture includes an octagonal pool with a cupola supported by eight stone columns.

-A famous view of Girona is from one of its many bridges looking to the brightly coloured houses that appear to cling to the bank of the river.
-One of these houses (the only one open to the public) is the Casa Masó, birthplace and family home of renowned Catalan architect Rafael Masó and an important architectural work in itself.
+A famous view of Girona is from one of its many bridges looking to the brightly colored houses that appear to cling to the bank of the river.
+One of these houses (the only one open to the public) is the Casa Masó, birthplace and family home of renowned Catalan architect Rafael Masó and important architectural work in itself.
 The house was originally four different houses acquired over time by the Masó family and it remains almost exactly as it was in 1919 when Rafael Masó last redesigned it.
-For lovers of early twentieth century design Casa Masó is a must visit.
+For lovers of early twentieth-century design, Casa Masó is a must-visit.

 Where to eat and drink